On this page

 #- Strong application: An applicant submits the form with all required documents and receives a timely decision.

-- Weak application: An applicant submits the EX-04 form without a signed internship agreement, leading to a request for additional information and a delay in processing.
+- Weak application: An applicant submits EX-04 without a signed internship agreement, leading to a rejection due to incomplete documentation.

 Common misconceptions (What misconceptions surround Form EX-04?)